bowman2001/perplexdoc/content/blog/marginal-note/index.md

     attr: "&copy; C. J. Mozzochi, Princeton&nbsp;N.J"
 ---

 Marginal notes allow to add further information in an elegant and unobtrusive way.
-We can glance over them and stay with the main text or zone out for a while, when they pique our curiosity.
 {.p-first} <!--more-->

 The famous mathematician Fermat wrote his last conjecture around 1637 in the marginal column besides an ancient Greek proof by Diophantus.
 The “marvelous proof” Fermat mentioned there has never been uncovered and his note kept mathematicians wondering for over 350 years.